-It is unlikely that this is the kind of density, in proximity to an LRT station intersection, that the province would consider to be a high residential density, or meaningful intensification in a transit supportive fashion.
+The Subject Lands are designated with a minimum density of 2 times the area of the lot.
+It is unlikely that this is the kind of density that the Province would consider to be a high residential density, or meaningful intensification in a transit-supportive fashion.